ppriyankuu/doc/DEXs.md

 - Uniswap - A popular Ethereum-based DEX that uses the AMM model with liquidity pools.
 - SushiSwap - A fork of Uniswap with additional features.
 - PancakeSwap - A DEX built on the Binance Smart Chain with similar functionality to Uniswap.

+#### How Pricing Works in DEXs
+In DEXs, there is no centralised orderbook to match buyers and sellers.
+Instead, algorithms determine the price of assests based on liquidity pools.
+One of the most common algorithms used is the Constant Product Market Maker (CPMM) model, which is based on a simple formula.